i-pi/i-pi/examples/features/driven_dynamics/efield-water/README.md

 ## Observations
 Having a look at the output file of the properties ```i-pi.properties.out``` you will see that the systems stay in the initial configuration for the first of the dynamics.
 But when the electric field starts to have non-negligible values, the kientic energy of the system increases.
-If you have the pssibility to visualize the trajectory of the system with a software (XCrySDen, ovito, etc...) you will clearly see one (and only one) of the vibrational modes getting more and more excited as long as the electric field intensity increases.
+If you have the pssibility to visualize the trajectory of the system with a software (`XCrySDen`, `ovito`, etc...) you will clearly see one (and only one) of the vibrational modes getting more and more excited as long as the electric field intensity increases.
 (In the last step of the dynamics the electric field is nearly zero)